Malawi's President Mutharika and the police food scandal

 President Mutharika has been defiant in the face of mounting criticism.
 He told a DPP party congress that he was not running for "personal gain".

-"I only get 40% from my [monthly] salary of 2.7 million kwacha and the rest goes to government."
+"I only get 40 per cent from my [monthly] salary of 2.7 million kwacha and the rest goes to government."

 Various civil society groups, the opposition Malawi Congress Party (MCP), and the quasi-religious body, the Public Affairs Committee (PAC), have called for his resignation.